Easy Vegetarian Chili

 How to Store Leftovers

-I love making a big batch of chili for meal prep (be sure to check out all of my meal prep recipes) because it stores so well!
+I love making a big batch of chili for meal prep because it stores so well!
 Let the chili cool slightly before storing in an airtight container.
-The chili will last 5-7 days when stored in the refrigerator and can also be stored in the freezer for up to 3 months.
-If freezing, make sure to thaw in the fridge overnight before serving.
+The chili will last 5-7 days when stored in the refrigerator.
+You can also freeze it for up to 3 months.
+If storing in the freezer, make sure to thaw in the fridge overnight before serving.

 Be sure to check out all of the soup recipes here on EBF!